the-rectifier/volatility3/doc/source/basics.rst

 several tasks that are repetitive and also easy to get wrong.
 These are called :py:class:`Automagic <volatility3.framework.interfaces.automagic.AutomagicInterface>`, since they do things like magically taking a raw memory image and automatically providing the plugin with an appropriate Intel translation layer and an accurate symbol table without either the plugin or the calling program having to specify all the necessary details.
+Automagics are a core component which consumers of the library can call or not at their discretion.

 .. note:: Volatility 2 used to do this as well, but it wasn't a particularly modular mechanism, and was used only for
     stacking address spaces (rather than identifying profiles), and it couldn't really be disabled/configured easily.
-    Automagics in Volatility 3 are a core component which consumers of the library can call or not at their discretion.